markusbuchholz/urosa_underwater_autonomy/README.md

        width="500" />
 </p>

-## From Traditional Robotics to True Autonomy
+## From Traditional to True Autonomy

 ### Legacy approach